Nickel(II) acetate

 Nickel(II) acetate is the name for the coordination compounds with the formula Ni(CH3CO2)2·x H2O where x can be 0, 2, and 4.
-The green tetrahydrate Ni(CH3CO2)2·4 H2O is most common.
+The mint-green tetrahydrate Ni(CH3CO2)2·4 H2O is most common.
 It is used for electroplating.

 Synthesis and structure

 The compound can be prepared by treating nickel or nickel(II) carbonate with acetic acid: